openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

 I recommend the The following:

-A 4 port usb hub (if using Pizero w) made for pi.
-I paid $8.00

 Cana kit.
 Roughly $34.00 It has all converter cables.
 And it has the Pi certified SD card with NOOBS installed in its’ own partition.
 This allows you to format card later if need be and NOOBS will still be on the card to quickly reload OS.
 Power supply.
 And the SD/USB converter (if buying a Pi 3)

 TI CC1111 Radio stick.
 Extremely strong radio signal to the pump.